HDFGroup/vol-log-based/case_studies/WRF.md

 ## Example Results
-We provide some example results running WRF with NetCDF4 via HDF5, with the log-layout based VOL enabled and disabled.
+We provide some example results running WRF with NetCDF4 via HDF5, with the log-layout based VOL enabled

 WRF write two kinds of outputs: restart files and history files.
 An history file contains the simulatioin results for the user selected simulation timesteps.
 And a restart file serves as